Young Writers Workshop

 Publication and Celebration

 On the final day of the workshop, we celebrate the students' work with a reading and reception.
-Workshop participants will read their own material and then will receive a journal of work produced by them and their peers.
-Awards will be given for the journal title and cover art.
+Workshop participants will read their own material and then will receive a journal of work (anthology) produced by them and their peers.
+Awards will be given for the journal’s cover art.
 Parents, families, and friends are invited to attend the celebration and show support for their creative writers.